cncf/glossary/content/en/role-based-access-control.md

 ## What it is

-Role-Based Access Control (RBAC) is a method used to regulate access to systems and resources based on user roles within an organization.
+Role-based access control (RBAC) is a security method of managing user access to systems, networks, or resources based on their role within a team or a larger organization.
-Each job function is associated with specific roles and permissions.
-For example, a member of the marketing team may be granted permission to view sales deals in the pipeline (*read* permission) but is restricted from making edits (*write* permission).
-Different permissions are assigned to roles in sales, marketing, and similar distinctions apply within engineering teams.
+RBAC empowers IT administrators to identify the necessary level of access for all users with a particular job function and assign those users a role with a predefined set of permissions.
+Organizations utilize RBAC to provide their employees with varying levels of access tailored to their roles and responsibilities.

 ## Problem it addresses

-Individually managing access permissions for multiple users across a variety of system resources and data can be a complex task.
-Each user typically requires access to a different set of specific resources.
-Let's consider an organization with 500 developers (users) and 300 resources with varying permission levels (read, write, and no access).
+RBAC addresses the challenge of controlling the resources team members and applications can access, as well as the actions they can perform, especially as the number of applications and team members increases.
-The administrator must ensure that each user is granted the correct permissions for all 300 resources.
+Administrators must ensure that each user has the correct permissions for the resources they need to access, a task that can become cumbersome and error-prone without a structured access control mechanism.
-RBAC simplifies this process by providing predefined access control based on role groups.

 ## How it helps

-RBAC offers precise control over user permissions within software systems.
-Depending on their roles, team members can modify a section, view it exclusively, or be completely restricted from accessing it.
-This granular permission allocation enables team members with distinct roles to collaborate on the same system while minimizing security risks.
+RBAC provides IT teams with the capability to easily manage permissions for all users in a group simultaneously or make swift adjustments to an individual user's access level by assigning or removing a role.
+This safeguards sensitive data and ensures that employees can only access information and perform actions necessary for their job responsibilities.
+Overall, RBAC enhances access management, bolsters security, and boosts operational efficiency within organizations.